ruairidhm98/Django-REST-Angular-Protoype/README.md

   and password for the superuser
 - Click code (this is directly below the save button)
 - You're code will appear as 'Authorization: Basic "the_code"'
-- Use this to enter in the angular form (the angular code will insert this as a nescessary header)
+- Use "the_code" to enter in the angular form (the angular code will insert this as a nescessary header)